HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Data/XML_WRITE_FUNCTION.md

 ```
 #include <xml.h>
 ```

+**Definition :**

+typedef void (LNCALLBACKPTR XML_WRITE_FUNCTION) (const BYTE *pBuffer, DWORD length, void far *pAction );

 **Description :**

 This is the datatype of the Callback function passed to DXLExportACL, DXLExportDatabase, DXLExportNote and DXLExportIDTable and XSLTTransform..

 **See Also :**
 [DXLExportACL](/domino-c-api-docs/reference/Func/DXLExportACL)